MYASTHENIA GRAVIS - A SUMMARY

 Myasthenia gravis (MG) is the most common primary disorder of neuromuscular transmission.
 The usual cause is an acquired immunological abnormality, but some cases result from genetic abnormalities at the neuromuscular junction.
 Much has been learned about the pathophysiology and immunopathology of myasthenia gravis during the past 20 years.
 What was once a relatively obscure condition of interest primarily to neurologists is now the best characterized and understood autoimmune disease.
 A wide range of potentially effective treatments are available, many of which have implications for the treatment of other autoimmune disorders.

 The prevalence of myasthenia gravis in the United States is estimated at 14 to 20 per 100,000 population, approximately 36,000 to 60,000 cases in the United States.
-However, myasthenia gravis is probably under diagnosed and the prevalence is probably higher.
-Previous studies showed that women are more often affected than men.
+However, myasthenia gravis remains underdiagnosed and the prevalence is probably higher.
+Previous studies have shown that women are more often affected than men.
 The most common age at onset is the second and third decades in women and the seventh and eighth decades in men.
 As the population ages, the average age at onset has increased correspondingly, and now males are more often affected than females, and the onset of symptoms is usually after age 50.
+A 2015 study in acetylcholine receptor antibody (AChR-Abs) positive Caucasian has demonstrated that there is no specific causal gene for myasthenia gravis there are specific regulatory genes that influence immune regulation.
+In addition, about 3% of the study population had a primary relative with myasthenia gravis suggesting a small but distinct but not direct genetic influence.

 The normal neuromuscular junction releases acetylcholine (ACh) from the motor nerve terminal in discrete packages (quanta).
 The ACh quanta diffuse across the synaptic cleft and bind to receptors on the folded muscle end-plate membrane.
 Stimulation of the motor nerve releases many ACh quanta that depolarize the muscle end-plate region and then the muscle membrane causing muscle contraction.
 In acquired myasthenia gravis, the post-synaptic muscle membrane is distorted and simplified, having lost its normal folded shape.
 The concentration of ACh receptors on the muscle end-plate membrane is reduced, and antibodies are attached to the membrane.
 ACh is released normally, but its effect on the post-synaptic membrane is reduced.
 The post-junctional membrane is less sensitive to applied ACh, and the probability that any nerve impulse will cause a muscle action potential is reduced.